Marangoni convection in an evaporating droplet: Analytical and numerical descriptions: Introduction

 \section{Introduction}

-The drying of a liquid droplet was studied since Maxwell time~\cite{Maxwell1877,Langmuir1918,Fuchs}, and has attracted much attention over the last decade and a half in view of its role in various engineering applications, the advent of nanotechnology and progress in understanding of the evaporation process.
-In particular, the structure of the fluid flow generated by Marangoni forces inside an evaporating droplet has been intensively studied~(see, for example,~\cite{Erbil} and references therein).
+The evaporation of a liquid droplet was studied since Maxwell time~\cite{Maxwell1877,Langmuir1918,Fuchs}, and has attracted much attention over the last decade and a half in view of its role in various engineering applications, the advent of nanotechnology and progress in understanding of the evaporation process.
+In particular, the structure of the fluid flow produced by surface-tension-driven (Marangoni) instability inside an evaporating droplet has been intensively studied~(see, for example,~\cite{Erbil,Larson} and references therein).